jundalisay/superblist/content/en/research/einstein/particle-problem/part-1.md

 We see then that the smaller one takes a the sigma, the more is the tensor concentrated in the neighborhood of the hypersurface `x1=0`.

-From the standpoint of the original theory the solution (1) contains a singularity which corresponds to an energy or mass concentrated in the surface `x1=0`.
+From the standpoint of the original theory, the solution (1) contains a singularity which corresponds to an energy or mass concentrated in the surface `x1=0`.

 From the standpoint of the modiﬁed theory, however, (1) is a solution of (3a), free from singularities, which describes the “ﬁeld-producing mass,” without requiring for this the introduction of any new ﬁeld quantities.

 All equations of the absolute differential calculus can be written in a form free from denominators, whereby the tensors are replaced by tensor densities of suitable weight.

 In the case of the solution (1) the whole ﬁeld consists of two equal halves, separated by the surface of symmetry x1=0, such that for the corresponding points (x1, x2, x3, x4) and (—x1, x2, x3, x4) the g,;, are equal.

 As a result we ﬁnd that, although we are permitting the determinant g to take on the value 0 (for 961= 0), no change of sign of g and in general no change in the “inertial index” of the quadratic form (1) occurs.

 These features are of fundamental importanee from the point of View of the physical interpretation, and will be encountered again in the solutions to be considered later.